Dalton Risner: Denver Broncos

 Risner was selected by the Denver Broncos in the second round (41st overall) of the 2019 NFL draft.

 Risner was named the starting left guard as a rookie and held the spot for the next four seasons, missing four total games due to injury.
 He was named to the PFWA All-Rookie Team.

 On January 3, 2023, Risner was placed on injured reserve with a partial UCL tear in his right elbow.

 Minnesota Vikings

 On September 19, 2023, Risner was signed by the Minnesota Vikings.
 He was named the starting left guard for the remainder of the season in Week 7.

 On May 31, 2024, Risner re-signed with the Vikings.
 He was placed on injured reserve on August 27, to begin the season.
 He was activated on November 2.

 Cincinnati Bengals

 On August 27, 2025, Risner was signed by the Cincinnati Bengals.
+Following a Week 1 injury to Lucas Patrick, Risner was named the starting right guard in Week 2.
+He then replaced rookie Dylan Fairchild at left guard for Weeks 6 and 7, as rookie Jalen Rivers took over as the starting right guard.
+Risner replaced Rivers in the starting lineup in Week 12 and started there the remainder of the season.

+On March 2, 2026, Risner signed a one-year contract extension with the Bengals.

 Personal life

 Risner created his own non-profit organization called the RisnerUp Foundation.

 He also serves as a Global Ambassador for Special Olympics international.